Building 10x software teams

 • Micromanagement.
 If the team isn’t in charge of their own destiny, they won’t take the initiative to fix the things that slow them down.

 If you do all of this, you maybe have 50/50 chance of getting your 10x team.
 There’s some other magic as well, sometimes it’s there, sometimes not.
 But there’s also just a bunch of dumb organizational stuff which you should really sort out anyways, to let your teams stretch their wings and see if they really can fly.
-Worst case scenario, you fix all your organizational problems and they’re only 2x as productive.
+Worst case scenario, you fix all your organizational problems and they’re only 2x or 5x as productive.
 What a disaster.